plomgrading/plom/docs/coursesUsingPlom.md

 # Courses that have used Plom

 These are as best we can recall.
-Currently UBC Maths-centric (interest from Biology as of May 2024).
+Currently UBC Maths-centric, interest from Biology as of May 2024, and Physics starting September 2025.

 ## 2018-19